 That’s where we come in.
-Here at Merchant Maverick, we spend hours researching eCommerce platforms.
-We’ve tested out both Shopify and BigCommerce, and we’ve taken an in-depth look at the features, pricing, and company reputation of each.
+Here at Merchant Maverick, we spend hours researching ecommerce platforms.
+We’ve tested both Shopify and BigCommerce, and we’ve taken an in-depth look at the features, pricing, and company reputation of each.
 By the end of the article, you’ll know more about the areas in which one cart succeeds and the other doesn’t quite match up.

 But, before we begin, here’s a little background information about both companies:

 Shopify (see our review) is one of the biggest players in ecommerce, hosting more than 600,000 users, including the Lakers Store and Black Milk Clothing.
 During the company’s 13 years in business, it has facilitated over $82 billion in merchant sales.

 BigCommerce (see our review) was introduced to the ecommerce world in 2009.
 Since then, it has grown to support over 150,000 users who have processed over $17 billion in sales.
 BigCommerce hosts a few big name clients as well, including Toyota and Gibson.

 Both shopping carts are fully-hosted, SaaS (Software as a Service) solutions that are excellent options for merchants who are looking for usability at a low price.
 Keep reading to find out which shopping cart has the best tools to support your ecommerce store.

 For most of us, price is an essential consideration when choosing a shopping cart.
 Both BigCommerce and Shopify offer relatively cost-effective plans.
 They also both provide free, no-credit-card-required trial periods (15 days for BigCommerce, 14 days for Shopify) and don’t charge for setting up or canceling plans.

 Shopify plans break down as follows: